smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 The Compliance Service validates the shape, content and credentials of Self Descriptions and signs valid Self Descriptions.
 Required fields and consistency rules are defined in the [Trust Framework](https://gaia-x.gitlab.io/policy-rules-committee/trust-framework/).

 There are multiple versions available, each corresponding to a branch in the code:
-- https://compliance.lab.gaia-x.eu/docs/ is an instantiation of the [development branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/development).
+- https://compliance.lab.gaia-x.eu/development/docs/ is an instantiation of the [development branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/development).
 It is the latest unstable version.
 Please note that the deployment is done manually by the development team, and the service might not include the latest commits
-- https://compliance.gaia-x.eu/docs/ is an instantiation of the [main branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/main).
+- https://compliance.lab.gaia-x.eu/main/docs/ is an instantiation of the [main branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/main).
 It is the latest stable version.
 Please note that the deployment is done manually by the development team, and the service might not include the latest commits
-- https://compliance.gaia-x.eu/v2206/docs/ is an instantiation of the [2206-unreleased branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/2206-unreleased).
+- https://compliance.lab.gaia-x.eu/v2206-unreleased/docs/ is an instantiation of the [2206-unreleased branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/2206-unreleased).
 It is the implementation of the Trust Framework 22.06-rc document.
-- https://compliance.gaia-x.eu/v2204/docs/ is an instantiation of the [2204 branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/2204).
+- [2204 branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/2204) is not instantiated.
 It is the implementation of the Trust Framework 22.04 document.

 ## Get Started Using the API